mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

+#### Django App 2: Brownsea

+The name Brownsea refers to Brownsea Island, the location of the first Scouting event.

 - used for participant registration and team management
 - implemented for speed
 - security of personal data
 - offers quality UX
 - provides transparency for guardians

 Matt <!-- .element: style="color:blue"-->